 Understand the different types of watch glasses.

-Acrylic glass, often used in budget watches , is a type of transparent, lightweight plastic, often known as Plexiglas , Lucite , or Perspex .
-It is appreciated for its lightness and its resistance to shocks but it is generally the most prone to scratches.It is particularly appreciated in vintage watches and models focused on value for money but also for its ease of restoration: scratches on acrylic glass can be relatively easily polished and removed.
-With special polishing products, scratched acrylic glass can often be restored to a new appearance, an option that is not possible with mineral or sapphire lenses.
+Acrylic glass, often used in budget watches , is a type of clear, lightweight plastic, often known as Plexiglas , Lucite , or Perspex .
+It is valued for its light weight and impact resistance but is generally the most prone to scratches.It is particularly appreciated in vintage watches and models focused on value for money but also for its ease of restoration: scratches on acrylic glass can be relatively easily polished and removed.
+With special polishing agents, scratched acrylic glass can often be restored to its new appearance, an option that is not possible with mineral or sapphire glasses.

 2. Mineral Glass: The Compromise